LumKitty/VNyan-Loops/README.md

 number 3 - Session ID, will be passed to the triggers we call

 ### Callback
-number 1 - Number of times we have looped
+number 2 - Number of times we have looped (-1 if done, -2 if TTL expired)
-number 2 -
-  0 - We are looping
-  1 - This is a call to the exit trigger
-  2 - This is a call to the exit trigger because TTL expired
 number 3 - Session ID
 text 1 - Value of of decimal we're checking